mvs-org/docs-mvs-org/source/docs/backup-account.md

 	```
 2. Import account related tables
 Just copy the backuped tables in the above step back into the `mainet` sub-directory.
+NOTICE: when access your account, you must use the same username and password as in the backuped account tables.